 When evidence shows that survivorship does not reflect the owner’s intent, courts may step in to prevent an unjust result.

-None of these facts automatically proves wrongdoing, but together they often justify a deeper investigation.
+Certain fact patterns recur in contested joint account cases.
+None of these facts automatically proves wrongdoing, but together they may justify a deeper investigation.

 If a court determines that survivorship was improper, it may order some or all of the funds returned to the estate.
 Those funds then become part of the probate process and are distributed in accordance with the will or Ohio inheritance law.